What is GDPR?

 Here’s how we make sure to comply:

-- We’re working on upgrades and tools to help event organisers on Billetto better fulfil their obligations under GDPR.
-Things like better consent forms, ability to easily upload own privacy and refund policies, and so on.
+- We’re working on upgrades and tools to help event organisers on Billetto better fulfill their obligations under GDPR.
+Things like better consent forms, the ability to easily upload your own privacy and refund policies, and so on;

 - We’ve updated a whole lot of legal docs.